V-Sekai/manuals/decisions/20230813-mixer-broadcaster-into-membrane-framework.md

 ## Considered Options

 The strategy is designed to leverage the unique features of Elixir and the Membrane Framework.
-It aims to address the limitations of the current system by optimizing these features.
+It also considers the use of the Khepri database library instead of PostgreSQL.
+Khepri is a tree-like replicated on-disk database library for Erlang and Elixir, which relies on Ra, an Erlang implementation of the Raft consensus algorithm, for consistency, replication, and data management.

 ## Decision Outcome

-By rewriting the code in Elixir and using the Membrane Framework, we can expect improved scalability and real-time performance.
+By rewriting the code in Elixir, using the Membrane Framework, and implementing the Khepri database library, we can expect improved scalability and real-time performance.
 This will allow for more users to use the system simultaneously without experiencing delays or lags.
 Additionally, the fault-tolerance feature of Elixir will ensure that the system remains operational even when errors occur.

 ## Positive Consequences